-Include Benedictine University's federal school code: 001767 so that the results of your FAFSA application will be automatically sent to the BU's Office of Financial Aid.
-Please be aware that it can take several business days for the Department of Education to process your application.
+Include Benedictine University's federal school code: 001767 so that the results of your FAFSA application will be automatically sent to BenU Office of Financial Aid.
+Please be aware that it can take several business days for the U.S. Department of Education to process your application.